Now that your cruise is booked, there are still a few more decisions to make and things to do before you actually pack those bags.

 - taxi or Uber

 - rental car (This may be the most complicated and expensive as you pay to rent a car, then pay to park that car… However, in some cases, it may STILL be cheaper than buying transfers from the cruise line.
 Comparison shop!
+I recently learned that you can rent cars from the Ft.
+Lauderdale airport and return them at the cruise terminal without paying the ‘one way’ fee.
+That makes renting a car before cruising out of Ft Lauderdale a lot more appealing. 🙂

 - Stay in a hotel that offers shuttle service from airport to hotel to terminal.
 Some hotels offer this service free while others charge.